Ketosis in Cattle (Hyperketonemia)

 Using preventive feed additives can also help protect cows that are more at risk.
 Farmers can add glycerol blends to feed or molasses at 250–500 ml per cow per day, and include propionate-based additives at 100–200 g per cow per day.
 A veterinarian should guide the use of Monensin supplements, which can also improve energy metabolism.
 These additives help keep blood sugar steady and reduce ketone buildup in dairy cattle.

 Reducing stress is just as important.
-Stress makes cows eat less, which lowers their energy intake and increases their risk of ketosis disease in cattle.
-Make sure cows have clean, comfortable housing, enough space to rest, and gentle handling during feeding and milking.
-A calm environment helps them stay healthy and maintain energy balance.
+Stress makes cows eat less, and when that happens, their energy intake drops, increasing the risk of ketosis in cattle.
+Cows should have clean, comfortable housing, enough space to rest, and gentle handling during feeding and milking.
+A calm environment helps them stay healthy and maintain a better energy balance.

 Watch high-risk cows carefully.
 Keep an eye on your cows’ appetite, milk output, and body condition—especially during early lactation or in cows that have had ketosis before.
 Spotting energy problems early can help prevent full-blown ketosis and keep your herd healthy and productive.